phackt/phackt.github.io/_posts/2017-03-27-mitm-non-hsts-example.markdown

 A lot of people will not notice that the connection is not secure (except you infosec ninjas) and will keep on surfing.

 Is it really much more expensive to have all the pages secure ?
-[HSTS](https://tools.ietf.org/html/rfc6797) is also just one header in the response, we can easily add it.
-Big companies should also think to have their domain in the preload list.
+[HSTS](https://tools.ietf.org/html/rfc6797) is also just one header in the response that can easily be added.
+Companies should also think to have their domain in the preload list in order to perform a 307 internal redirect from the very first request.
-We can not talk here about vulnerability, but more as a lack of responsability.
+Finally we can not talk here about vulnerability, but more as a lack of responsability.

 I sincerely hope you enjoyed as i liked to do this post.
 Feel free to comment if you have any question, or if you find other cool domains.